AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         group.Average(item => item.GetPropertyValue<double>("refrigerationUnitTemp"));
     ```

     We have grouped the events by vehicle VIN, so we assign a local `vin` variable to hold the group key (VIN).
 Next, we use the `group.Max` aggregate function to calculate the max odometer value, and use the `group.Average` function to calculate the average refrigeration unit temperature.
-We will use the `odometerHigh` value to calculate the trip distance and determine whether the trip is completed, based on the planned trip distance from the `Trip` record in the Cosmos DB `metadata` container.
+We will use the `odometerHigh` value to calculate the trip distance and determine whether the trip is completed, based on the planned trip distance from the `Trip` record in the Azure Cosmos DB `metadata` container.
 The `averageRefrigerationUnitTemp` is added in the alert that gets sent to the Logic App, if needed.

 5. Review the code that is just below this code block:

     ```csharp
-    // First, retrieve the metadata Cosmos DB container reference: var container = _cosmosClient.GetContainer(database, metadataContainer);
+    // First, retrieve the metadata Azure Cosmos DB container reference: var container = _cosmosClient.GetContainer(database, metadataContainer);

     // Create a query, defining the partition key so we don't execute a fan-out query (saving RUs), where the entity type is a Trip and the status is not Completed, Canceled, or Inactive.